esafirm/compose-ui-book/README.md

 ## Advanced

-For now, you can check the [sample module](/sample) for complete features.
+You can check the [demo module](/examples/demo) for complete features.

 ## Development